Daniluvatar/PicoPlaca/README.md

 To implement the program a *test-driven development* (TDD) approach was used.
 Therefore, you can check the unit tests on the folder **tests**.

-You can also run the unit tests in any of your favorite IDE, just make sure you have [unittest API](https://docs.python.org/3/library/unittest.html) installed.
+You can also run the unit tests in any of your favorite IDE, just make sure you have [unittest API](https://docs.python.org/3/library/unittest.html) installed and the settings of your IDE points to *unittest*.
 To run the test on the command prompt, for example if you want to run the script test *test_restrictionDay.py*.
 Just type the following in the terminal:

 ```shell